afreeland/MP3FLASH16P/README.md

 * I would like to get some schematics of the basic wiring setup
 * Include files for how to upload files (as there is now an uploader, in Chinese)

-# In the "Asses" folder
+# In the "Assets" folder
 * A copy of the original PDF (Chinese) that is available from listing
 * A copy of a partially translated PDF (English) that I have been building as I go